Robinlovelace/open-gat/README.md

-city/street analysis tools such as **A/B Street**, **CityBound** and the intuitive and popular **Streetmix** web service demonstrate the huge potential for tools to revolutionise not only *how* transport plans are developed by *who* can be involved in the planning process.
+city/street analysis tools such as **A/B Street**, **CityBound** and the intuitive and popular **Streetmix** web service demonstrate the huge potential for tools to revolutionise not only *how* transport plans are developed but *who* can be involved in the planning process.
 This raises the question: what would a tool for geographic analysis in transport planning that was as powerful and ‘playable’ as [**A/B Street**](https://github.com/dabreegster/abstreet/#ab-street) yet as